yuhao-zh/parallax/README.md

 ```
 The container starts under parallax workspace and you should be able to run parallax directly.

-## Usage on Distributed Devices
+## Getting started

+We will walk through you the easiest way to quickly set up your own AI cluster

-### Use frontend
+### With Frontend

 #### Step 1: Launch scheduler

-First launch our scheduler on the main node.
+First launch our scheduler on the main node, we recommend you to use your most convenient computer for this.
 - For Linux/macOS:
 ```sh
 parallax run